 Expenditures for SDA have been declining steadily since FY 2008-09, partly due to increases in federal Social Security Income (SSI) approvals.
 Earlier federal approvals help certain individuals move more quickly into the federal program and thus shortens the time period they receive state SDA benefits.
-The ongoing COVID-19 pandemic has resulted in caseload increases over the past fiscal year.
+The COVID-19 pandemic resulted in a caseload increase during FY 2019-20.